Synchronous Observer Design for Inertial Navigation Systems with Almost-Global Convergence: Observer Analysis

 The proof is completed by applying \cite[Lemma 5.3]{2021_vangoor_AutonomousErrorConstructive}.
 Since $\bar{E}:= Z^{-1} X \hat{X}^{-1} Z \to I_5$ and $Z$ is well conditioned, one directly concludes that $X \hat{X}^{-1}\to I_5$, which implies that $X -\hat{X} \to 0$. \end{proof}

 \begin{remark} The requirement of persistence of excitation in Theorem \ref{thm:full_observer_design} is generally easy to satisfy when the magnetometer is used.
-A set of two time-varying vectors only fails to be persistently exciting if they are colinear (or, precisely, if they are not uniformly non-colinear).
+A set of two time-varying vectors is directionally persistently exciting as long as they are uniformly non-colinear.
 The vectors $\mu_p$ and $\mu_v$ may become aligned when the vehicle travels in a straight line for a long time.
 However, it is highly unusual that the magnetometer vector $\mu_m$ is also aligned with $\mu_p$ and $\mu_v$.
 These observations are reflected in the simulation results. \end{remark}

 \begin{remark} The observer gains and the initial conditions of $A_Z$ can be chosen such that $\dot{A}_Z = 0$ for all time.
-Doing so yields a simplified observer where only $V_Z A_Z^{-1} \in \R^{3\times 2}$ needs to be tracked, rather than needing to track $A_Z$ and $V_Z$ separately.
+Doing so yields a simplified observer where only $V_Z A_Z^{-1} \in \R^{3\times 2}$ needs to be tracked, rather than tracking $A_Z$ and $V_Z$ separately.
 This simplified observer is closely linked to the design proposed in the authors' prior work \cite{2023_vangoor_ConstructiveEquivariantObserverb}, although it also includes the GNSS velocity and magnetometer corrections while \cite{2023_vangoor_ConstructiveEquivariantObserverb} did not. \end{remark}